 - Benefits will be paid in South African Rands to a South African bank account

-- They can be added to the Single parent, Family funeral or Additional child funeral if they are within the qualifying age
+- They can be added to the Single parent, Family funeral if they are within the qualifying age

-- Children under the Single Parent, Family or Additional child benefit will remain as children up until their 21st or 25th* birthday
+- Children under the Single Parent, Family policy will remain as children up until their 21st or 25th* birthday

 - Children qualify to be covered up to 25 years of age if they are unmarried and attending a tertiary institution.
 As well as if they are physically or mentally disabled.